franky47/Circle/Circle/README.md

 - [ ] Remember position of the window (and screen) from last time, as a distance from the closest corner of the screen
 - [ ] Store camera source in UserDefaults
+- [ ] React to new camera being plugged in (make it available in sources)
 - [ ] Fallback to next available camera is preferred is not available (but don't save it in defaults)
 - [ ] Add system-wide keyboard shortcut for switching between fullscreen and medallion mode
 - [ ] Add animation on transition between fullscreen and medallion mode